Kensington University: Notable alumni

-In 1996, Kensington reported having graduated 7,000 students in the previous two decades.
+In 1996, Kensington University reported having graduated 7,000 students in the previous two decades.

 One of the notable people who received degrees from Kensington University is Jennifer Carroll, who served as Florida lieutenant governor and as a member of the Florida House of Representatives.
 She received an MBA degree from Kensington in 1995, but removed it from her personal biography in 2004 after a CBS News investigation informed her of concerns about the school's legitimacy.
 The news reports also led Carroll to resign from the National Commission on Presidential Scholars.
 René Drouin, who sat on an advisory committee at the U.S. Department of Education, also was identified by CBS News as a Kensington degree holder.
 Both Carroll and Drouin told reporters that they had worked hard in their Kensington degree programs and thought the academic programs were legitimate.

 Martin S. Roden, an engineering professor at California State University at Los Angeles, obtained a doctorate from Kensington in 1982, by which time he already held a full professorship at Cal State.
 In 1996, he said Kensington was "not a fraud, but certainly no one going there would be compared to someone with a UCLA degree."
 He later told the Chronicle of Higher Education that he had the degree to avoid having to correct students who mistakenly addressed him as "Doctor".

-The only Western degree displayed by the late North Korean head-of-state Kim Il-sung in his residence—and later his mausoleum, the Kumsusan Palace of the Sun—was from Kensington.
+The only Western degree displayed by the late North Korean head-of-state Kim Il Sung in his residence—and later his mausoleum, the Kumsusan Palace of the Sun—was from Kensington University.

+Mark Whitacre, an American business executive previously served as a local division president at Archer Daniels Midland, claims on his personal website to have received a Juris Doctor, a Master of Business Administration, a PhD in psychology, and a PhD in economics from Kensington University.